dhellmann/pymotw-3/source/venv/index.rst

 :Purpose: Create isolated installation and execution contexts.

-Python virtual environments, managed by :mod:`venv`, define isolated environments for installing packages and running programs.
-Because each environment has its own interpreter executable and directory for installing packages it is easy to create environments configured with various combinations of Python and package versions all on the same computer.
+Python virtual environments, managed by :mod:`venv`, are set up for installing packages and running programs in a way that isolates them from other packages installed on the rest of the system.
+Because each environment has its own interpreter executable and directory for installing packages, it is easy to create environments configured with various combinations of Python and package versions all on the same computer.